Numbers (TV series): Cast and characters

-Temporary characters on the show were often named after famous mathematicians.
-For example, in the episode "In Plain Sight" (season two, episode eight), one of the criminals is named Rolle and Charlie's father mentions a meeting with a man named Robert Peterson.

 Episodes

 Opening: (Voice-over by David Krumholtz) We all use math every day.
 To predict weather, to tell time, to handle money.
 Math is more than formulas and equations.
 It's logic; it's rationality.
 It's using your mind to solve the biggest mysteries we know.

 Season 1 (2005)

 The first season aired between January 23, 2005, and May 13, 2005, at 10:00 pm on Fridays.
 It started the working relationship between Los Angeles' FBI field office and Charlie Eppes.
 The main FBI agents are Charlie's brother, Don Eppes, and Terry Lake, as well as David Sinclair.
 Don and Charlie's father, Alan Eppes, provides emotional support for the pair, while Professor Larry Fleinhardt and doctoral student Amita Ramanujan provide mathematical support and insights to Charlie.
 Season one was a half-season, producing only 13 episodes.
 Sabrina Lloyd played Terry Lake, an agent, in this season; she was later replaced by Diane Farr, who played Megan Reeves.